Aetherinox/searxico-worker/README.md

 <br />

-If you want multiple favicon servies enabled, uncomment the lines above by removing the `#` for whatever services you want to enable.
+If you want multiple favicon services enabled, uncomment the lines above by removing the `#` for whatever services you want to enable.

 <br />